Key Takeaways

 1. Do nothing (take direct checks, skip the vehicle)

-2. Find a VC or 3rd party to lead an SPV into the company
+2. Find a VC or 3rd party to create and lead an SPV into your startup

-• Cons: The general partner now controls an entity on your cap table, and you see less of the capital because they charge investors fees (can be 2% management fee and 20% carry).
+- Cons: The VC now controls an entity on your cap table, and you see less of the capital because they charge investors fees (can be 2% management fee and 20% carry).

-• Best for: Large, value-add investor groups you wouldn't have access to without the VC, where you’re comfortable with a GP being in the mix.
+- Best for: Raising from investor groups you wouldn't have access to without the VC, where you’re comfortable with a GP being in the mix.

 3. Use a vehicle created by a law firm or "entity-only" SPV provider

-4. Vehicles started and led by the company (Roll Up Vehicles).
+4. Vehicles started and led by the company (such as an RUV).

 Cost & Risk: Side-by-Side Comparison